guilgautier/DPPy/docs/finite_dpps/exact_sampling.rst

 .. important::

-	In the next section, we describe the Algorithm 18 of :cite:`HKPV06`, based on the chain rule, which was originally designed to sample continuous projection DPPs.
+	In the next section, we describe the Algorithm 18 of :cite:`HKPV06`, based on the chain rule, which was originally designed to :ref:`sample continuous projection DPPs <continuous_dpps_exact_sampling_projection_dpp_chain_rule>`.
 	Obviously, it has found natural a application in the finite setting for sampling projection :math:`\operatorname{DPP}(\mathbf{K})`.
 	However, **we insist on the fact that this chain rule mechanism is specific to orthogonal projection kernels**.
-	In particular, it cannot be applied blindly to sample general :math:`\operatorname{k-DPP}(\mathbf{L})` but it is valid when :math:`\mathbf{L}` is an orthogonal projection kernel.
+	In particular, it cannot be applied blindly to sample general :math:`k\!\operatorname{-DPP}(\mathbf{L})` but it is valid when :math:`\mathbf{L}` is an orthogonal projection kernel.

 	This crucial point is developed in the following :ref:`finite_kdpps_exact_sampling_chain_rule_projection_kernel_caution` section.

 .. _finite_dpps_exact_sampling_projection_dpp_chain_rule:

 Projection DPPs: the chain rule
 -------------------------------

+In this section, we describe the generic projection DPP sampler, originally derived by :cite:`HKPV06` Algorithm 18.

 Recall that the :ref:`number of points of a projection <finite_dpps_properties_number_of_points_dpp_K_projection>` :math:`r=\operatorname{DPP}(\mathbf{K})` is, almost surely, equal to :math:`\operatorname{rank}(K)`, so that the likelihood :eq:`eq:likelihood_projection_K` of :math:`S=\{s_1, \dots, s_r\}` reads